 Things to do in the Arnside, Silverdale area

-For guests enjoying the bed and breakfast holiday accommodation at Challan Hall Guest House (B & B), here are some suggestions of things to do in the vicinity of Arnside and Silverdale.
+For guests enjoying the bed and breakfast holiday accommodation at Challan Hall Bed and Breakfast, here are some suggestions of things to do in the vicinity of Arnside and Silverdale.

 Levens Hall dates back to the 1590s.
 Now it is one of the finest stately homes in south Cumbria, containing furniture, paintings, one of the best examples in Europe of Spanish leather wall coverings, the earliest English patchwork, Wellingtoniana, clocks and miniatures.
 A major attraction are the Topiary Gardens, which were laid out in 1694.
 The Hall is close to Milnthorpe and has a lovely tearoom.